drexler-virus-epidemiology/cacomistle-contamination-extract/README.md

 # Modify the job script to fit your analysis needs
 cat filter_reads.job

-# Submit the script to the scheduler
-sbatch filter_reads.job
 ```

-The filtered results can be found in the `$MAPPED` and `$UNMAPPED` folders.

 To clone the local folder to the remote location use `rclone`